We’re on our way to making Christchurch a cycle-friendly city with a connected route of safe cycleways.

 November 2013 − January 2014: Canterbury people are asked to suggest names for the new routes.

-February 2014: The public votes on finalists to find the names that will be put to the Council for consideration.
+February 2014: A public vote is held to find the names that will be put to the Council for consideration.
 Results are posted on www.futurechristchurch.co.nz

 March 2014: Consultation begins with communities affected by Major Cycleways work in Papanui and the Deans Avenue area.

 March 2014: The Council adopts names for each of the 13 Major Cycleways routes